sahithyaravi/explainableML/README.md

 ## File structure
 - Project Overview.pptx - Gives an overview of our project and future directions.
-- notebooks : This folder contains the major machine learning experiments carried out for different datasets.
+- notebooks : This folder contains machine learning experiments/ tutorial examples carried out for different datasets
 - app : This folder contains the code for the flask and dash web applications.
 - migrations: This folder contains the database migrations.
-- models : This folder contains the models used by the web applications.
+- models : This folder contains some built-in functions which help with modeling, explanations, clustering, plotting etc.

 ## Steps to replicate this prototype on localhost